Can You Go To College At Any Age? 6 Things You Need to Know

 The college years are often thought of as a time for young adults to continue their education, explore interests, and prepare for future careers.

-Traditionally, students have enrolled in undergraduate programs between 18 and 22 after graduating high school.
-However, there are no strict age limitations around attending college.
+Traditionally, students have enrolled in undergraduate programs between 18 and 22 after graduating from high school.
+However, there are no strict age limitations on attending college.

 Younger and older students can thrive in higher education with proper planning.